Familial adenomatous polyposis

 Familial adenomatous polyposis (FAP) is an autosomal dominant inherited condition in which numerous adenomatous polyps form mainly in the epithelium of the large intestine.
 While these polyps start out benign, malignant transformation into colon cancer occurs when they are left untreated.
 Three variants are known to exist, FAP and attenuated FAP (originally called hereditary flat adenoma syndrome) are caused by APC gene defects on chromosome 5 while autosomal recessive FAP (or MUTYH-associated polyposis) is caused by defects in the MUTYH gene on chromosome 1.
 Of the three, FAP itself is the most severe and most common; although for all three, the resulting colonic polyps and cancers are initially confined to the colon wall.
-Detection and removal before metastasis outside the colon can greatly reduce and in many cases eliminate the spread of cancer.
+Detection and removal before metastasis outside the colon can greatly reduce and, in many cases, eliminate the spread of cancer.

-The root cause of FAP is understood to be a genetic mutation—a change in the body's tumour suppressor genes that prevent development of tumours.
-The change allows numerous cells of the intestinal wall to develop into potentially cancerous polyps when they would usually reach the end of their life; inevitably one or more will eventually progress and give rise to cancer (7% risk by age 21, rising to 87% by age 45 and 93% by age 50).
+The root cause of FAP is understood to be a genetic mutation—a change in the body's tumour suppressor genes that prevent the development of tumours.
+The change allows numerous cells of the intestinal wall to develop into potentially cancerous polyps when they would usually reach the end of their life; inevitably, one or more will eventually progress and give rise to cancer (7% risk by age 21, rising to 87% by age 45 and 93% by age 50).
 These gene changes do not trigger cancer, but rather, they reduce the body's ability to prevent cells from becoming cancerous.
-Even with the gene change, it may still take time before a cell actually does develop that is cancerous as a result, and the gene may in some cases still partially operate to control tumours, therefore cancer from FAP takes many years to develop and is almost always an adult-onset disease.
+Even with the gene change, it may still take time before a cell actually does develop that is cancerous one as a result, and the gene may, in some cases, still partially operate to control tumours.
+Cancer from FAP takes many years to develop and is almost always an adult-onset disease.

 The second form of FAP, known as attenuated familial adenomatous polyposis has the APC gene functional but slightly impaired.
 It is therefore somewhat able to operate as usual.
 Attenuated FAP still presents a high 70% lifetime risk of cancer (as estimated), but typically presents with far fewer polyps (typically 30) rather than the hundreds or thousands usually found in FAP, and arises at an age when FAP is usually no longer considered likely—typically between 40 and 70 years old (average 55) rather than the more usual 30s upward.
-Because it has far fewer polyps, options for management may be different.
+Because it has far fewer polyps, management options may be different.

 The third variant, autosomal recessive familial adenomatous polyposis or MUTYH-associated polyposis, is also milder and, as its name suggests, requires both parents to be 'carriers' to manifest the condition.